mhtanim2/Study_Notes/Database and SQL/Acid Principles/README.md

 - Durability ensures that once a transaction is committed, its changes are permanent, even in the event of a system failure.

 ### Why
-- Guarantees that committed data will not be lost, providing reliability.
+- Guarantees that committed data will `not be lost`, providing reliability.

 ### How